 Be real with deep and personal content

-There is one thing that every website has that is very unique.
-You are unique, what you know makes you unique and no other site can copy that.
+There is one thing that every blog has that is very unique.
+You are unique, what you know makes you unique and no other blog can copy that.

 Bring yourself to the front.
 Blend in your own personal knowledge and integrate your personality into the work that you are doing.
 It should be clear who is behind the post.

 Be personal, intimate and conversational.
 You have your own thoughts, interests and concerns.
 Be brave and tell people what you think.
 Always incorporate your own thoughts and analysis.
 Personal opinion counts and it is the person behind the content that makes it stand out.

 Don’t censor yourself, write from your heart and be yourself.
 Develop your own unique style and voice.
 Controversy and strong opinions with specific views on trending events continue to provoke clicks and engagement.

 Fully embrace your passions and obsessions.
 Live an interesting life.
 Valuable skills translate into valuable content and valuable content translates into valuable opportunities.